top of page

 These four forms of friction are not independent.
 They compound each other.
 Co-contraction generates metabolic waste that must be cleared during recovery.
 Misalignment forces compensatory muscular bracing that adds more co-contraction.
 Nervous system clutter makes fine motor control harder, which produces more misalignment.
 The inefficiencies feed each other, and the total cost is substantially higher than any single form of friction would suggest in isolation.

+Accumulated Biomechanical Debt amplifies all of this.
+The structural and neurological inefficiencies that consolidate over time in the absence of deliberate corrective training impose a significant baseline cost before any useful work is produced, and they make every other friction source worse.
+But even without substantial debt, the friction sources described above are present in most bodies and most movement.
 Internal training systematically identifies and reduces each form.
 The result isn't just better movement, it's movement that achieves the same output for substantially less biological expense.
-The four mechanisms that follow each address specific friction sources, and together they address all four.
+The four mechanisms that follow address specific friction sources; together, they address all four.

 1. Structural Efficiency: From Segmented to Integrated Load Distribution